clonne101/clonne101/README.md

 # Hi there, I'm Jeffery (Kojo) Osei 👋

 A passionate developer with a keen interest in creating innovative solutions and contributing to the tech community.
+Recently, I’ve been exploring the intersection of software development and hardware, with a focus on embedded devices, smart technologies, and integrating LLMs into my personal workflow.

 ## About Me